The GNL Podcast

 The “difficult age” (14–18) needs special care.

 Adolescence collides with diagnosis.
-Give young people fun, peer-led spaces instead of formal education.
+Young people tend to thrive in fun, peer-led spaces rather than formal education settings.

 Start small, then grow.

-One chat → one brunch → one community.
+One conversation, one brunch, one community.
 Authenticity scales naturally.

 Fun beats formality.